zookzook/elixir-mongodb-driver/examples/change_stream/README.md

 * https://www.mongodb.com/blog/post/an-introduction-to-change-streams
 * https://docs.mongodb.com/manual/changeStreams/

 If you creating a new replica set then you need to create the database `db-1` first, before starting the example.
-Otherwise you will get some errors, because the database which we will observe does not exsists.
+Otherwise you will get some errors, because the database which we will observe does not exists.

 The `ChangeStream` module uses a GenServer for observing changes.
 It spawns a process to consume the documents returned by the change stream cursor: